Blog

 7. Evaluate Results and Test Any New Procedures

 Once the successor has started their new role, you should evaluate your plan that put the person in the role in the first place.
-Ask yourself questions like:
+Ask questions like:

 • Were they given too many tasks too fast?